 Some suggest that the ghost of Schmitt roams the grounds of Johnsonville, content to spend eternity in a place for which he had so much affection.
 We haven’t heard of any other specific ghost stories here, but like any long-abandoned settlement, there’s an undeniable creepiness inherent to the place.

 As you can see, we stopped and took photos of the buildings that were still there, including the chapel and Johnson House.
-The village is in okay condition — some of the places could use a little paint and care, but it’s not like the walls are collapsing and the ceilings are caved in.
+The village is in okay condition — some of the places could use a little paint and care, but it’s not like all the walls are collapsing and the ceilings are caved in, although one or two of the buildings are close.

 We didn’t see or experience anything unusual, although it would’ve been great to hang around and take more pictures.
-Next time!
+Like others, we are curious to see what the new owners do with the property.

 If You Go: The remains of Johnsonville can be found on Johnsonville Road in East Haddam, just off of Route 149 near the Moodus end of town.
 No trespassing signs are posted throughout the property, although there’s nothing to stop you from driving along Johnsonville Road.